 Appearance

-On the face of it, the new 2019 Gaggia Classic Pro looks extremely similar to previous models.
+On the face of it, the 2019 Gaggia Classic Pro looks very similar to previous models.

-There’s a slight cut-out on the side of the metal framework which provides you another way to view the water tank level, which again I think is a positive alter.
+A small cut-out on the side of the metal framework provides an additional sight line to the water tank level, a practical enhancement for monitoring water capacity at a glance.

-The steam and coffee buttons have swapped positions, which may throw you a little initially if you’re used to the older models.
+The steam and coffee buttons have swapped positions, which may require a brief adjustment period if you’re accustomed to the older Gaggia Classic models.

 Dimensions